 Course Advisory: ART 014; SCC minimum English and Math standards.
 A basic drawing class which develops the concepts introduced in ART 014 on a more advanced level.
 Problems in observation and imagination and the translation of these experiences into graphic terms by exploration of line, shape, mass, space, texture, and light and shadow.
 Emphasis on composition and the development of a personal approach to drawing.
 Students will be required to submit a portfolio of assignments.
 Field trip may be required.
 C-ID ARTS 205.
-One to two hours lecture, three to four and one-half hours lab.
+Two hours lecture, four hours lab.